das-kushal/Wordle-Clone/README.md

 # Wordle-Clone
-This is a wordle clone
+This is a wordle clone in progress